 Optimize your ad creative

 Of course, it’s crucially important to have an understanding of how to make an ad stand out visually.
 There’s no chance of getting prospects to your bot through an ad that isn’t aesthetically pleasing and well written.
 When it comes to visuals, short but well-made videos are the most effective choice.
 Otherwise, eye-catching photos are the next-best option.
 You can use your own images, or find royalty-free photos on sites like Unsplash, Pexels, and Pixabay.
 Use free software like Canva to edit and customize images for your brand.Once you’ve got ad imagery that will make users stop scrolling and take a closer look, you’ve got to close the deal with strong copy.
 First, remember that short, direct questions are most effective.
 If they’re engaging enough, they can even promote users to comment, react, and share the ad, which will organically increase its visibility.
-Make your copy stand out with emojis, too.
+Make your copy stand out with emoji, too.

 Finally, be sure to set expectations by mentioning the transition to Messenger in your copy.
 That way, users won’t be surprised and drop off when they’re redirected after clicking your ad.